Gathering at the Great Divide Art Festival returns to Breckenridge for the 38th year

 Colorado art festivals

 For more than 19 years, Mark Beling and Judith Pollock, directors of the Mountain Art Festivals, have produced outdoor Colorado art events, which are consistently ranked among the top art festivals in the country.
-Beling and Pollock have lived in Breckenridge since 1990 and have owned their retail jewelry business, J & M Jewelry, since 1991.
+Beling and Pollock have lived in Breckenridge since 1990.

 “I love bringing art to the Summit County community and exposing our patrons to the wide variety of artists that are so uniquely talented,” Beling says on the festival’s website.
 “I am very committed to providing the highest quality of juried art shows possible to create a wonderful experience for both the artists and the patrons of our festivals.”

 Gathering at the Great Divide is the third of three festivals the organization puts on each year in Breckenridge.

 “The mountain setting of all our festivals is such an advantage, you can hike in the morning, visit the art festival in the afternoon and watch the sunset over Lake Dillon in the evening — what a great way to spend a day,” Beling said.

 Start a dialogue, stay on topic and be civil.

 If you don't follow the rules, your comment may be deleted.